Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Experiment

 \subsubsection{Qualitative Evaluation}

 We visualized randomly drafted images to validate the visual quality of the watermarked images.
 As exhibited in Fig.~\ref{fig:common_exhibition}, despite knowing the existence of the watermarks, differences between the raw and watermarked images in the first and second columns, respectively, are visually imperceptible.
 Starting from column 3, we illustrated the visual effects of the common manipulations on the watermarked images, one for each column.
-In Fig.~\ref{fig:faceswap_exhibition}, the face swapping effects are exhibited in every two columns starting from column 4.
+In Fig.~\ref{fig:faceswap_exhibition}, the face swapping effects for the GAN-based\footnote{Diffusion-based face swapping results are omitted since they contain randomness, which naturally leads to slightly different outputs from two identical inferences even without introducing watermarks. } generative models are exhibited in every two columns starting from column 4.
 The source images that provide the desired synthetic facial identities for each row are placed in the first column.
 Columns 2 and 3 display the raw and watermarked target images, while every pair of the remaining columns illustrates the face swapping results on the raw and watermarked target images, respectively.
 It is worth noting that no distortion can be observed in the face swapping results using watermarked target images.
-In other words, the encoded watermarks do not affect the visual qualities of the synthetic faces, preserving the possible benign usages of Deepfake face swapping in the industry.
+In other words, the encoded watermarks do not affect the visual qualities of the synthetic faces, preserving the potential for benign usages of Deepfake face swapping in the industry.